digicademy-chf/chf_container/Documentation/UsefulCommands/Index.rst

       podman compose up -d

-- Create and start all containers; not suitable for production as it makes available a phpMyAdmin for database administration:
+- Create and start containers including ``debug`` ones; not suitable for production as it makes available phpMyAdmin for database administration:

   ..  code-block:: shell